 The 1C platform already includes the basic functions of SOR systems.
 This allows you to create systems much faster and with greater ease with the platform than if you built them up from scratch using traditional development methods.

-When creating an application on the 1C platform, the developer works with built-in components that are a structured collection of business patterns found in most organizations.
+When creating an application on the 1C platform, the developer works with built-in components, a structured collection of business patterns found in most organizations.
 In this way, the platform eliminates the need for the developer to spend substantial time implementing the base functions characteristic of any SOR system.

 The platform components include built-in objects and mechanisms.
 Part of the components describe the business sphere, and the other — the technology sphere.
 Business components include Catalog, Document, Report, Accounting engine, Accumulation register, Calculation register, Business process, etc. Technology components include Web and HTTP services, Data access, Background process support, Data history, Full-text search, etc.